 The stratum corneum is comprised of corneocytes compressed within a lipid bilayer, which is made up of 40-45% Ceramides, 25% Cholesterol & 10-15% Free Fatty Acids.
 If incorporated in the wrong ratio, barrier repair may be impeded.
 These 3 major components of the stratum corneum bind the protein-rich corneocytes into a water impermeable protective barrier.
 A deficiency in Ceramides results in excessive transepidermal water loss, dry skin and increased permeability to environmental irritants, allergens and microorganisms.
 Thus, reduced levels of Ceramides is associated with dermatological disorders such as atopic dermatitis.

-- Ceramide complex (ceramides, cholesterol & FFA) which delivers ceramides topically in the optimal 3:1:1 molar ratio to aid in the reinforcement of the recovery of the skin barrier.
+Ceramide complex (ceramides, cholesterol & FFA) which delivers ceramides topically in optimal ratios to aid in the reinforcement of the recovery of the skin barrier.

 Management for patients with Eczema